The child care workers at LCDJFS have two main responsibilities:

-The Child Care Unit determines eligibility for publically-funded child care for low income parents and parents receiving OWF cash assistance.
-This allows parents to work, obtain training, or attend school while being assured that their children are cared for in a safe, quality environment.
-Families choose whether to use licensed day care centers or in-home providers, and all parents have a required co-payment to assist with the cost of care.
-Eligibility is redetermined annually.
-However, verifications may be requested at anytime when household circumstances change.
+- determining eligibility for publicly-funded child care for low income parents and parents receiving OWF cash assistance.
+This allows parents to work, obtain job training, or attend school while being assured that their children are cared for in a safe, quality environment.